alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-does-this-c-sharp-method-promise.md

 SaveChanges()
 ```

-Nobody expects those to be pure.
+Nobody expects those to be pure, and that is fine.

-That is fine.
 The effect is the point.

-The more interesting case is behavior that may be surprising depending on where the method lives:
+The more interesting case is behavior that is surprising for where the method lives:

 ```csharp
 CheckoutService.CalculateTotalForCheckout(order) // calls tax API: unsurprising